private Shooting Preserve Permits

 A shooting preserve requires compliance with various laws and rules, minimum release/harvest of birds and record-keeping requirements for such a permit.
 This type of operation marketing costs, lodging facilities, plantings for dense nesting cover, food plots and wide tree belts for increased winter season bird survival.

 Any individual may charge a hunter to hunt on leased or privately owned land and may release pen-reared pheasants into an area to supplement native bird numbers for hunting.
 These birds may be purchased as day old chicks (raised for later release) or older fully colored adult type birds.

 - Preserve Application

 - Preserve Hunting License Requirements

 - Preserve Numbers and Harvest Information

 - Does A Person Need A Shooting Preserve Permit?

-Anyone can hunt and release birds without a shooting preserve permit, provided the hunting takes place during the normal pheasant season, beginning on the 3rd Saturday of October.
-Normal shooting hours, bag limits, and required state licenses must also be complied with.
-This commercial type of hunting can be used by anyone, without having 1) a licensed shooting preserve, 2) minimum release requirement for the birds, and 3) recordkeeping requirements for bird release or harvest.
+Anyone can hunt and release birds without a shooting preserve permit, provided the hunting takes place during the traditional pheasant hunting season in addition to compliance with shooting hours, bag limits and required state licenses.
+This commercial type of hunting can be used by anyone, without having 1) a licensed shooting preserve, 2) minimum release requirement for the birds, and 3) record-keeping requirements for bird release or harvest.